Hervar77/infinity-doc/mkdocs/api/infinity.zip.md

 ### Properties:
 - #### localFileName
-  >Type: `string`. filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file to be opened
+  >Type: `string`. filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file to be opened.
 - #### archiveFileName
   >Type: `string`.
-The name of the file inside the archive
+The name of the file inside the archive.
 - #### created
   >Type: `number`.
-The file creation timestamp
+The file creation timestamp.
 - #### modified
   >Type: `number`.
-The timestamp of the last file modification
+The timestamp of the last file modification.
 - #### lastAccess
   >Type: `number`.
-The timestamp of the last access to the file
+The timestamp of the last access to the file.
 - #### comment
   >Type: `string`.
 A comment about the file inside the ZIP-archive.

 - #### crc32
   >Type: `number`.
-The crc32 hash s for the file
+The crc32 hash s for the file.
 - #### size
   >Type: `number`.
-The file size
+The file size.